fireundubh/playwithfire/fallout4/mods/auto-loot/documentation.md

 Components | Any junk items you can scrap with specific components |
 Containers | Deks, ammo boxes, trash cans, cabinets, toolboxes, etc.  | Drinks | Nuka beverages, water, and alcohol  |
-Flora | Anything you can harvest, usch as wild carrot flowers and tato plants  | Food | Mostly food but includes special consumables such as Stealth Boys | Junk | Anything you can scrap |
+Flora | Anything you can harvest, such as wild carrot flowers and tato plants  | Food | Mostly food but includes special consumables such as Stealth Boys | Junk | Anything you can scrap |
 Keys | Keys and passwords |